-The National Celiac Association and the Celiac Research Program at Harvard Medical School co-hosted a 75-minute virtual meeting every month from September through December 2020.
-Speakers presented on selected topics for 60 minutes, followed by a 15-minute question-and-answer period.
+The National Celiac Association and the Celiac Research Program at Harvard Medical School are co-hosting a series of 75-minute virtual meetings.
+Speakers present on selected topics for 60 minutes, followed by a 15-minute question-and-answer period.

 For live technical support during the webinars, please call 857-282-6470 or email: email@example.com